 And yet, as poor as this first effort might have been, it did mark the beginning of a lifetime passion for dreaming up stories and writing them down so that he might

 inflict them on others share them with others.
 Along the way David has dabbled in other professions — he was a political consultant for several years, and he earned a Ph.D. in U.S. history, flirting with the notion of an academic career before wisely thinking better of it.

 He began writing full time in 1994, with the love and support of The World’s Best Spouse, and published his first novel in 1997.
-He is now the award-winning author of nineteen novels and more than a dozen short stories.
+He is now the award-winning author of more than two dozen novels and as many short stories.

-His newest project, a contemporary urban fantasy called the Case Files of Justis Fearsson, is being published by Baen Books.
-All three books, SPELL BLIND, HIS FATHER’S EYES, and SHADOW’S BLADE, are now out and available in a variety of formats.
+Under his own name, David also wrote a contemporary urban fantasy called the Case Files of Justis Fearsson, which was published by Baen Books.
+All three books, Spell Blind, His Father’s Eyes, and Shadow’s Blade, are out and available in a variety of formats.

-David’s early books include the LonTobyn Chronicle, a trilogy that received the Crawford Fantasy Award as the best work by a new author in fantasy, as well as the critically acclaimed Winds of the Forelands quintet and Blood of the Southlands trilogy.
-He has also written the novelization of director Ridley Scott’s movie, ROBIN HOOD, starring Russell Crowe.
+David’s early books include the LonTobyn Chronicle, a trilogy that received the Crawford Fantasy Award as the best work by a new author in fantasy.
+This trilogy has now been updated and re-issued and is available from all booksellers!
+David also wrote the critically acclaimed Winds of the Forelands quintet and Blood of the Southlands trilogy, the novelization of director Ridley Scott’s movie, Robin Hood, starring Russell Crowe, and Knightfall: The Infinite Deep, a tie-in with the History Channel’s ™ Knightfall series.
 David’s books have been translated into a dozen languages.

 He is still married to The World’s Best Spouse.
 They have two daughters and live in a small college town on the Cumberland Plateau.